French Basque Country: Recognition of the Basque and Occitan languages

 In 2003, the Basque government and the members of the Department of Public Works of the French Basque Country signed the protocols that allowed the collaboration between the various Basque organisms and institutions to encourage a linguistic policy on both sides of the Spanish-French border; the Public Institution of Basque (Euskararen Erakunde Publikoa) was born due to this accord in French Basque Country.

 Politics

-There is a Basque nationalist political movement going back to 1963 with the Embata movement (outlawed in 1974), followed up during the 2000s by Abertzaleen Batasuna and others.
+There is a Basque nationalist political movement going back to 1963 with the Enbata movement (outlawed in 1974), followed up during the 2000s by Abertzaleen Batasuna and others.
 They seek a split of the Pyrénées-Atlantiques into two French departments: Pays Basque and Béarn.
 Some other nationalist parties are EAJ, and EA with a reduced, almost symbolic presence, especially when compared to the Spanish Basque Country across the border.
 Since 2007, they gather around the electoral platform Euskal Herria Bai, typically earning roughly 15% of the votes in the district elections.